๐Ÿ’ญPhilosophy of Education

 Competency-Based Curriculum

-• Assessment is criterion-referenced—students are measured against competency standards, not compared to peers
+• Assessment is criterion-referenced, meaning students are measured against fixed competency standards rather than compared to peers

-Compare: Spiral vs. Competency-based curriculum—both reject the idea that learning happens in fixed timeframes, but spiral focuses on conceptual depth through revisitation while competency-based focuses on demonstrated mastery before progression.
+Compare: Spiral vs. Competency-based curriculum: both reject the idea that learning happens in fixed timeframes, but spiral focuses on conceptual depth through revisitation while competency-based focuses on demonstrated mastery before progression.
 Spiral reflects cognitive constructivism; competency-based reflects pragmatism.

 Implicit Curriculum